LOZORD/me/README.md

 I'm a fourth year student at the [University of Wisconsin-Madison](http://wisc.edu), where I'm majoring in [Computer Sciences](http://cs.wisc.edu) and [Mathematics](http://math.wisc.edu).

-This upcoming September, I will be joining [Google](google.com) in their New York office as a Software Engineering Resident.
+This upcoming September, I will be joining [Google](https://google.com) in their New York office as a Software Engineering Resident.

 See the [__News__](#news) section to learn what I've been up to most recently.

 Being a busy hacking hedge knight/console cowboy/college student/intern leaves
 me with little time to worry about maintaining a nice personal site.
-Plus, this is free, and I love git!
+Plus, this is free, and I :heart: git!

 I have old information [here](http://cs.wisc.edu/~leo).